 Prior to his first stint at Georgia, Baldwin spent 14 years coaching Division I baseball.
 Baldwin was an assistant coach and recruiting coordinator at Michigan State from 2006-08.
 Baldwin's first recruiting class at Michigan State matriculated a freshman All-American and multiple draft picks.
 His second recruiting class was ranked the top recruiting class in the Big Ten and was ranked top-50 in the country by Baseball America.
 His third recruiting class also produced a freshman All-American and became the class with the most wins in school history.

 He also was the assistant coach at Butler University from 1994-99, and was the head coach of the Decatur Blues, of the Central Illinois Collegiate League, in 1999.
-At Butler, Baldwin was the hitting coach, infielders' and catchers' coach, and coordinated team defense.
+At Butler, Baldwin was the hitting coach, coached the infielders and catchers and coordinated team defense.
 He helped lead the team to three MCC titles (1996, 1998 and 1999), which were the first in the history of the program.

 A native of Bloomington, Ind., Baldwin graduated from Butler in 1995 with a degree in finance.
 He was a four-year starter at catcher for Butler.
 In 1994, he served as a team captain for the Bulldogs and earned All-MCC honors.